FairCMS: Cloud Media Sharing with Fair Copyright Protection: Achieving the Security Goals

 \begin{proof} We start by analyzing the situation where the owner attempts to passively attack with information gathered from the cloud.
 There are two ways for the owner to frame the $k$-th user, one is to embed the $k$-th user's fingerprint into any media content, which requires the knowledge of $\mathbf{b}_k$ or $\mathbf{D}_k$, and the other is to directly obtain $\mathbf{m}_k$.
 However, as \textbf{Theorem~\ref{thm1}} shows, the cloud cannot obtain any plaintext information about the $k$-th user's personal fingerprint and D-LUT in both schemes.
-In fact, the cloud also cannot obtain any plaintext information about the watermarked content $\mathbf{m}^k$ of the $k$-th user, because in CERAMS-I, the joint decryption and fingerprinting process occurs locally to the user, and in CREAMS-II, the security of $E^1_{PK_{U_k}}(\mathbf{m}^k)$ is guaranteed by \textbf{Theorem~\ref{thm1}}.
-Therefore, passive attacks cannot work even with the aggregated knowledge of the owner and the cloud.
-Indeed, when the owner and the cloud colludes, they can be treated as a single entity, and CREAMS-I and CREAMS-II reduces to the TTP-free AFP \cite{bianchi2014ttp}.
+In fact, the cloud also cannot obtain any plaintext information about the watermarked content $\mathbf{m}^k$ of the $k$-th user, because in FairCMS-I, the joint decryption and fingerprinting process occurs locally to the user, and in FairCMS-II, the security of $E^1_{PK_{U_k}}(\mathbf{m}^k)$ is guaranteed by \textbf{Theorem~\ref{thm1}}. {Therefore, passive attacks cannot work even with the aggregated knowledge of the owner and the cloud.}

 We then proceed to analyze the situation of active attack.
-In fact, the owner cannot launch any effective active attacks (the cloud does not cooperate due to the assumption honest-but-curious), because the direct interaction between the owner and the user in both schemes is strictly limited (there is only one round in the authorization phase), and any other interaction request trying to obtain additional data will be deemed illegal by the user and abort the sharing process. \end{proof} }
+In fact, the owner cannot launch any effective active attacks (the cloud does not cooperate due to the assumption honest-but-curious), because the direct interaction between the owner and the user in both schemes is strictly limited (there is only one round in the authorization phase), and any other interaction request trying to obtain additional data will be deemed illegal by the user and abort the sharing process. \end{proof}